Discouragement is both a frame of mind and an emotion.

 It is noteworthy that the word for “encourage” can also be translated “admonish.”
 Sometimes, although with sensitivity and love, discouraged people need gentle but firm admonishment about their loss of perspective.
 When taking this role, discouraged people will sometimes accuse you of causing them more discouragement.
 But we cannot truly encourage those who have lost perspective without discouraging them from a sinful frame of mind.

 The truth is that sometimes we can’t shake our discouragement because we don’t feel God is caring for us as we believe He should—on our terms.
-We feel down and them lodge ourselves more deeply into our feelings with wrong ways of thinking.
+When we feel down we often lock ourselves more deeply into our feelings with wrong ways of thinking.
 Part of the cure is to begin thinking differently based on truth and God’s hope filled promises.